Skip navigation

 2. Poultry originating from the State of Kentucky that were slaughtered on or after February 12, 2022 but prior to August 16, 2022 are ineligible.
 Poultry originating from the State of Kentucky that were slaughtered prior to February 12, 2022, or on or after August 16, 2022 are eligible.
 Poultry products that are heat-treated according to the table below are exempt from these restrictions.

-• Minnesota:
+21. Minnesota:

 1. Poultry originating from the State of Minnesota that were slaughtered on or after January 21, 2019 but prior to July 3, 2019 is ineligible.
 Poultry products that are heat-treated to a temperature of 70° C or above are exempt from this restriction.
 Poultry originating from the State of Minnesota that were slaughtered on or prior to January 21, 2019 or on or after July 3, 2019 are eligible except as noted below.

 2. Poultry originating from the State of Minnesota slaughtered on or after March 25, 2022, but prior to July 28, 2023, are ineligible.
 Poultry originating from the State of Minnesota slaughtered prior to March 25, 2022, or on or after July 28, 2023, are eligible.
-Poultry products that are heat-treated to a temperature of 70˚C or above are exempt from this restriction.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

-1. Poultry originating from the State of Michigan slaughtered on or after April 29, 2022 but prior to May 18, 2023, are ineligible.
-Poultry originating from the State of Michigan slaughtered prior to April 29, 2022, or on or after May 18, 2023 are eligible.
-Poultry products that are heat-treated to a temperature of 70˚C or above are exempt from the restriction.
+3. Poultry originating from the State of Mississippi shipped on or after December 27, 2024, are ineligible.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

-• Missouri:
+23. Missouri:

 1. Poultry originating from Jasper County that were slaughtered on or after March 3, 2018 but prior to July 30, 2018, or on or after March 8, 2022 is ineligible.
 Poultry originating from Jasper County, Missouri that were slaughtered on or after July 30, 2018.
 Poultry products that are heat-treated to a temperature according to the table below are exempt from these restrictions.

 2. Poultry originating from the State of Missouri slaughtered on or after March 4, 2022, but prior to July 28, 2023, are ineligible.
 Poultry originating from the State of Missouri slaughtered prior to March 4, 2022, or on or after July 28, 2023, are eligible.
-Poultry products that are heat-treated to a temperature of 70˚C or above are exempt from this restriction.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

-• Montana:
+24. Montana:

 1. Poultry originating from the State of Montana slaughtered on or after April 29, 2022, but prior to July 28, 2023, are ineligible.
 Poultry originating from the State of Montana slaughtered prior to April 29, 2022, or on or after July 28, 2023, are eligible.
-Poultry products that are heat-treated to a temperature of 70˚C or above are exempt from this restriction.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

-• Nebraska:
+25. Nebraska:

-1. Poultry originating from the State of North Dakota slaughtered on or after April 1, 2022, but prior to May 18, 2023, are ineligible.
-Poultry originating from the State of Indiana slaughtered prior to April 1, 2022, or on or after May 18, 2023, are eligible.
-Poultry products that are heat-treated to a temperature of 70˚C or above are exempt from this restriction. *
+2. Poultry originating from the State of New Mexico that are shipped on or after May 17, 2024 are ineligible.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

-• New York:
+28. New York:

 1. Poultry originating from the State of New York slaughtered on or after March 23, 2022, but prior to April 26, 2023, are ineligible.
 Poultry originating from the State of New York slaughtered prior to April 20, 2022, or on or after April 26, 2023, are eligible.
-Poultry products that are heat-treated to a temperature of 70˚C or above are exempt from this restriction.
+Poultry products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

-• North Carolina:
+29. North Carolina:

 1. Poultry originating from Anson County, North Carolina that were slaughtered on or after March 12, 2020 but prior to September 18, 2020 are ineligible.
 Poultry originating from Anson County, North Carolina that were slaughtered prior to March 12, 2020 or on or after September 18, 2020 are eligible.
 Poultry products that are heat-treated according to the table below are exempt from these restrictions.